All Episodes

 It's our fault.

-We're stupid for their tricks.
+We're stupid for all of their tricks.

 Their name is very important, PR.

-They weren't concerned with the outside world, but they were just taking territory.
+But see, the key here, they weren't concerned with the outside world, but they were just taking territory.

-Once the outside world got mad by beheadings and kidnappings and murders that were televised, and that we were going to form a coalition against them.
+Once the outside world got mad by beheadings and kidnappings and murders that were televised, and that we were going to form a coalition against them, that we're going to do a concentrated bombing campaign, ISIS decided, well, the outside world needs to get a little dose of fear.

-It's our fault, see.
+It's our fault, see?

 Because we were outraged and tried to stop them from killing innocent people.